Nutraloaf: Preparation

-Legal challenges
+Legality

+Lawsuits regarding nutraloaf have taken place in multiple US states.
+In March 2008, prisoners brought a case before the Vermont Supreme Court, arguing that since Vermont state law does not allow food to be used as punishment, nutraloaf must be removed from the menu.
+The Vermont Supreme Court held that the nutraloaf and water diet constitutes punishment as it was designed to be unappetizing and required a hearing prior to it being served to prisoners.
+Other state courts in Illinois, New York, and West Virginia have upheld nutraloaf against 8th Amendment challenges over claims that it constituted cruel and unusual punishment.

-Although nutraloaf can be found in many United States prison facilities, its use is controversial.
-It was mentioned by the U.S. Supreme Court in 1978 in Hutto v.
+Nutraloaf's usage has generally been upheld in federal courts, with rulings in favor of nutraloaf's usage from the 8th and 9th Circuit courts.
+A similar food item was mentioned by the U.S. Supreme Court in 1978 in Hutto v.
 Finney while ruling that conditions in the Arkansas penal system constituted cruel and unusual punishment.
-Prisoners were fed "grue", described as "a substance created by mashing meat, potatoes, oleo [margarine], syrup, vegetables, eggs, and seasoning into a paste and baking the mixture in a pan".
+Among other complaints, prisoners reported being fed "grue", described as "a substance created by mashing meat, potatoes, oleomargarine, syrup, vegetables, eggs, and seasoning into a paste and baking the mixture in a pan".
 The majority opinion delivered by Justice John Paul Stevens upheld an opinion from the 8th Circuit Court that the grue diet be discontinued.
+In April 2010, Sheriff Joe Arpaio of Maricopa County, Arizona won a federal judgment in favor of the constitutionality of nutraloaf.
+In Gordon v.
+Barnett, the District Court for the Western District of Washington ruled that although it was not cruel and unusual, nutraloaf is a punishment and that prisoners are entitled to a due process hearing before being subjected to it.

 The standards of the American Correctional Association, which accredits prisons, discourage the use of food as a disciplinary measure, but adherence to the organization's food standards is voluntary.
 Denying inmates food as punishment has been found to be unconstitutional by the courts, but because the loaf is generally nutritionally complete, it is sometimes justified as a "dietary adjustment" rather than a denial of proper meals.

-Lawsuits regarding nutraloaf have taken place in Illinois, Maryland, Nebraska, New York, Pennsylvania, Washington, and West Virginia.
-In March 2008, prisoners brought a case before the Vermont Supreme Court, arguing that since Vermont state law does not allow food to be used as punishment, nutraloaf must be removed from the menu.
-The Vermont Supreme Court held that the nutraloaf and water diet constitutes punishment as it was designed to be unappetizing and as such compelled its removal.
-In April 2010, sheriff Joe Arpaio of Maricopa County, Arizona won a federal judgment in favor of the constitutionality of nutraloaf.
-In December 2015, New York State decided to discontinue the use of nutraloaf throughout prisons statewide.
-In Gordon v.
-Barnett, the District Court for the Western District of Washington ruled that although it was not cruel and unusual, nutraloaf is a punishment and that prisoners are entitled to a due process hearing before being subjected to it.
+As of 2016, California, New York, Massachusetts, and Minnesota have banned serving nutraloaf to inmates.